 David represents clients across a variety of industries, including energy and natural resources, telecommunications and technology, construction and infrastructure, finance, maritime, beverages and pharmaceutical sectors.

 International arbitrations on which David Earnest has worked include the representation of:

-- An international joint venture as Respondent and Counterclaimant in an ICDR arbitration in New York initiated by a North Asian company.
+- An international joint venture, Respondent and Counterclaimant in an ICDR arbitration in New York initiated by a North Asian company.
 The dispute arose from an agreement for the construction of a chemical plant in North America.
 Issues included delay and defective works.
 New York law applied.

 - A leading mobile and data services operator and its Middle Eastern parent in three LCIA arbitrations in London initiated by a Dutch subsidiary of an Asian international telecom company arising out of the sale of a telecommunications network in Africa.
 The dispute centered on claims made under an indemnification provision in the Share Sale Agreement.
 English law applied.

-- An Asian engineering and construction contractor as Claimant in an ICC arbitration in New York against a North American owner.
+- An Asian engineering and construction contractor, Claimant in an ICC arbitration in New York against a North American owner.
 The dispute arose from an agreement for the construction of a coal gasification facility in the United States.
 New York law applied.

 Pace University School of Law